pz76home/os400_utilities/README.md

 WRKACTJOB will allow you view, list and end the "ACTIVE" running jobs.

-WRKSBMJOB will allow you view, list and end the ALL submitted jobs.
+WRKSBMJOB will allow you view, list and end ALL submitted jobs.

 Also WRKSBMJOB is a good way to also clean up your output (SPOOL) files and clean the jobs from the database.